 The transparency and clarity of Parylene film leaves surface features and printing clearly visible, to the benefit of quality assurance examination.
 This non-absorption of visible light also makes Parylene suitable for optical uses.

 Parylene's superior electrical dielectric properties make it ideal for insulating electronic components with minimal dimensional change.
-Dielectric strength of the film is greater than 5,000 volts per mil of coating thickness.
+The dielectric strength of the film is greater than 5,000 volts per mil of coating thickness.

-Parylene is an effective barrier against moisture, chemicals, bio-fluids, and biogases.
-The material is USP Class VI Compliant and can be sterilized.
+Parylene is an effective barrier against moisture, chemicals, biofluids, and biogases.
+The material is USP Class VI Compliant, can be sterilized, and has been approved by the FDA for use in the human body.

 Parylene is safer for the environment than liquid coatings that often contain high VOCs.